-Ongoing Charges
+Ongoing Charges Ratio\

-The annualised ongoing charges, including those charged to capital but excluding finance costs, incurred by the Company, expressed as a percentage of the average net asset value (with debt at fair value).
-Ongoing charges are those expenses of a type that are likely to recur in the foreseeable future.
+The annualised ongoing charges, including those charged to capital but excluding non-recurring costs, transaction costs of investments, finance costs, taxation, and the costs of buying back or issuing shares.
+Ongoing charges are those of a type that are likely to recur in the foreseeable future.
+The ongoing charges ratio is the annualised ongoing charges incurred by the Company, expressed as a percentage of the average undiluted net asset value (at market value) reported in the period.